 - If you like viewing all of your emails from all of your accounts, you can use the “All Inboxes” tab on your mobile device to see all of your personal, work, and newsletter emails.

-- Use your email signature to your advantage by providing detailed contact information including that of your assistant (should you have one) that can assist anyone trying to get in touch with you.
+- Use your email signature to your advantage by providing detailed contact information including that of your assistant (should you have one—executive or virtual assistant) that can assist anyone trying to get in touch with you.

 - Use your ‘out of office’ feature to alert people to when you’re going to be away from your email and how and who they should reach out to in your absence to keep them and their needs moving forward while you’re away.
 Google ‘out-of-office messages to get a list of useful messages that you can copy and adapt to your own needs.